Collaborative Clean Air Policy Centre (CCAPC)

 Newborn Stove Project (NBSP)

-NSBP – a partnership between the International Clinical Epidemiology Network (INCLEN), Columbia University, UC Berkeley, and Sri Ramachandra University (SRU) – evaluated the feasibility of distributing clean cookstoves through the rural antenatal care system, which targets arguably the most vulnerable population -- poor, pregnant, rural women.
-The study distributed 200 blower stoves to pregnant women at INCLEN's SOMAARTH field site and tracked usage of the stoves continuously for 15 months using our Stove Use Monitoring System (SUMS) and measured pollutant concentrations and exposures before and after introduction of the stove.
+NSBP – a partnership between the International Clinical Epidemiology Network (INCLEN), Columbia University, UC Berkeley, and Sri Ramachandra Medical College & Research Institute (Deemed to be University) – evaluated the feasibility of distributing clean cookstoves through the rural antenatal care system, which targets arguably the most vulnerable population – poor, pregnant, rural women.
+The study distributed 200 fan-assisted semi-gasifier stoves to pregnant women at INCLEN's SOMAARTH field site approximately 90 kilometers south of Delhi.
+We tracked usage of the stoves continuously for 15 months using our Stove Use Monitoring System (SUMS) and measured pollutant concentrations and exposures before and after introduction of the stove.
 Funding for this project came from the United States Centers for Disease Control and Prevention, the World Lung Foundation, and the World Bank.
 For more information, see

 Village and Regional Pollution from Household Fuels